jujumiago/living-civilization-framework/README.md

 ---

----

 ## 🤖 AI Assistance Disclosure

-This framework was developed with assistance from AI systems for drafting, structuring, and refinement:
+This framework was developed through human-led research, reasoning, and design with assistance from AI tools for:

+* Drafting
+* Structuring
+* Exploration
+* Refinement

+AI systems used include:

-- ChatGPT (OpenAI)
+* ChatGPT (OpenAI)
-- Claude (Anthropic)
+* Claude (Anthropic)
-- Gemini
+* Gemini (Google)

+AI tools were used as collaborative assistance tools.

-All final decisions, structure integration, and publication control are managed by the author.
+All final decisions, framework structure, interpretation, and publication responsibility belong to the author.

 This is a human-led, AI-assisted open framework.

+---

 ## ⚖️ Disclaimer